COMP 2160 Programming Practices

 Introduction to Programming Practices by David Scuse, Department of Computer Science, University of Manitoba.

-Textbook (recommended)
+Textbook (optional)

 The C Programming Language, Second Edition by Brian Kernighan and Dennis Ritchie, Prentice Hall, 1988.